 Grab Moments Together - If you and your spouse are like two ships in the night, grab 15 solitary minutes and sip some coffee or have a drink together before going your separate ways.
 It may feel pointless to squeeze in just a tiny amount of time, but if that's all you have, give those moments to your spouse and enjoy what time you have.

 Kid-Friendly Dates - Plenty of other parents find themselves in the same position as you--living busy lives and trying to make time for each other.
 The new norm?
 Taking kids on dates with you.
 Although it may seem counter-intuitive, you can take your kids to places where they'll be kept busy and you'll get some precious together time with your partner as well.
-Try a family pottery glass, go bowling or roller skating or take the kids to a trampoline park and let them loose while you hang out with your spouse.
+Try a family pottery glass, go bowling, or try roller skating; you can also take the kids to a trampoline park and let them loose while you hang out with your spouse.

 Getting out of the house for a date isn't always easy or practical for busy parents.
 If that's you, date night doesn't have to be eliminated.
 Spending time alone with your spouse is the ultimate goal and if you find yourself stuck at home, try some of these at-home date night ideas: